Is this program for me?

 - Early Childhood (EC) - 6th grade generalist

 - Social Studies/ History 4-8

 - EC-6 Special Education

 To apply for this major, make an appointment with the Teacher Education Undergraduate Advisor.

-The College of Education partners with UH Sugar Land to offer courses for the undergraduate Teaching and Learning program, specifically for those pursuing the early childhood through 6th grade generalist certification.
-For more information, please contact academic advisor Erika Almaguer at 713-743-6718 or email@example.com.
+The College of Education partners with UH at Sugar Land to offer courses for third and fourth year students in the undergraduate teaching and learning program, specifically for those pursuing the early childhood through 6th grade generalist certification.
+For questions, please contact the appropriate Teaching and Learning advisor (students are assigned to advisors by last name).